JohnStrunk/wahoo-results/docs/quickstart.rst

 The final step is to connect the Chromecast devices that will be used to display the scoreboard.

-Switch to the "Run" tab.
+Switch to the :guilabel:`Run` tab.

 In the upper right of the screen is a window that will display the name of all the Chromecast devices on your network.